Type of institution: TAFE Institute

 Campuses: Port Macquarie Campus.

-**ADDITIONAL RESOURCES**- Students are required to have a USB or portable drive for storage and backup of digital files including assessment submissions
+**ADDITIONAL RESOURCES**You will need to provide for yourself the following resources which you will keep when you complete your study:- USB or portable drive for storage and backup of digital files including assessment submissions.

 Students wishing to access WorkReady funding will be required to demonstrate satisfactory reading, writing and numeracy skills as part of course counselling before enrolling.